donker008/rcoedo.github.io/content/post/hugo-static-site-generator.md

 ## Deploying the blog to github pages
 We've made a very simple blog.
 Now we'll publish the generated content as a github page.

 Github pages follow a simple naming convention.
-When github finds a repository named `<username>.github.io` for a user accout, it serves the master's branch content to be accessed as <a href="#">\<username\>.github.io</a>.
+When github finds a repository named `<username>.github.io` for an user accout, it serves the master's branch content to be accessed as <a href="#">\<username\>.github.io</a>.

 First create a repository in your github accout following the naming convention.
 For my username my repository is
 <a href="https://github.com/rcoedo/rcoedo.github.io" target="_blank">rcoedo.github.io</a>.
-Clone that repository and then add the content inside `public/`
+Clone and then add the content inside `public/`
-to the repository, make a commit and push it.
+to that repository, make a commit and push it.
 ```sh
 # These commands are only orientative, is not the purpose of this article
 # to teach git basics, so I didn't test all this.